leadedge/Spout2/SPOUTSDK/SpoutDirectX/SpoutDX/Tutorial04_Lib/readme.md

      lib         SpoutDX.lib and SpoutDX_static.lib from INSTALL\lib\SpoutDX
      bin         SpoutDX.dll from INSTALL\bin\SpoutDX

-For library options see "STATIC OR DYNAMIC LIBRARY" in the application source
+For build options see "STATIC OR DYNAMIC LIBRARY" in the application source

 The process is the same for the Spout, SpoutDX9 and SpoutDX12 libraries
 - Create lib, include and bin folders at the root folder of the project